bcambel/pythonarticles/articles_new/server.md

     }
 ```

-This will tell the nginx to forward the request to the post 5000.
-Comment out the previous <code>location /</code>
+This will tell the nginx to forward the request to the port 5000.

-and replace with the <code>proxy_pass</code> block.
+## Start Serving from a port

 Python has a builtin http server module <code>python -m SimpleHTTPServer port_number</code>.
 Go to stg.pythonhackers.com
 and you will see the directory listing

 ```bash
 user@PythonHackers:/var/log/nginx/stg.pythonhackers.com# python -m SimpleHTTPServer 5000